TAMPA BAY MASTERS BASKETBALL RULES, ETC.

-Players are eligible to play in an age division if they have reached the age of that division in any month of the calendar year of the tournament.
-For example, if your 50th birthday occurs in any month of 2017, you would be eligible to play in the 50+ Division.
+Team division age is determined by youngest player on your roster.
+Players are eligible to play in an age division if they have reached the age of that division in the calendar year of the tournament.
+For example, if your 50th birthday occurs in any month of 2019, you would be eligible to play in the 50+ Division.
 Although not recommended, players may also play down in a younger division.
-Team division age is determined by youngest player on your roster.

 How do I enter a team?

-Go to TampaBayMasters.com, click on the REISTER tab at the top of the web site Home Page.
+Go to TampaBayMasters.com, click on the REGISTER tab from the left menu.

-All necessary information, including fees and entry deadlines are contained in that tab.
+All necessary information, including fees and entry deadlines are contained on that page.